 BaaS (Sometimes called MBaaS or Backend as a Service)

-This is another revenue-generating area greatly opened up by web 3.0.
+This is another money making area greatly opened up by web 3.0.
 Traditional baas services might include website hosting or data storage provided to a third party company for a fee.
-In the new economic model of the internet, backend as a service becomes blockchain as a service, opening up the power of the blockchain for a whole new range of purposes.
+In the new economic model of the internet, backend as a service becomes blockchain as a service.
+This opens up the power of the blockchain for a whole new range of purposes and money making opportunities.

-One primary example is backing up the authenticity of certain kinds of high-end products like sneakers and watches, among others.
-With the transparent nature of blockchain, consumers could be confident that what they’re buying is the real thing, and a web3 baas manages the blockchain aspect for the manufacturer so they can focus on their products.
+One example is backing up the authenticity of certain kinds of high-end products like sneakers and watches.
+With the transparent nature of blockchain, consumers could be confident that what they’re buying is the real thing.
+Web3 baas manages the blockchain for the manufacturer so they can focus on their products.